baiddin2001/Flask_API_Project/README.md

  For Downloading a Postman for client head over to this website: https://www.postman.com/downloads/?utm_source=postman-home

  For the Web Application I am using MySQL Workbench version 8.0 for connecting to my database.
+For Downloading MySQL Workbench head over to this website: https://dev.mysql.com/downloads/installer/

  I also Install Neovim to creaate .gitignore

 For creating an environment I used this syntax in my terminal: